-The Advanced Digital Microscopy (ADM) Core Facility was inaugurated in January 2009.
-The facility is committed to providing a complete range of light microscopy imaging systems and techniques to researchers at IRB Barcelona and other institutions at the Barcelona Science Park (PCB), and visiting scientists.
-The facility provides full-time access to state-of-the-art conventional and laser-based microscopes, as well as assistance in advanced imaging techniques for image processing, and data interpretation and presentation.
+The Advanced Digital Microscopy Core Facility (ADM) was inaugurated in January 2009.
+The facility is committed to providing a complete range of advanced light microscopy imaging systems and techniques to researchers at IRB Barcelona and other institutions at the Barcelona Science Park (PCB), and external entities and visiting scientists.
+The facility provides full-time (24/7) access to state-of-the-art, mostly laser-based, commercial or customized microscopes, as well as assistance and development in Bioimage Analysis, data interpretation and presentation.

-- Conventional transmission and epifluorescence microscopy and motorised fluorescence macroscopy
+- Conventional transmission and epifluorescence microscopy and motorized fluorescence macroscopy

-- Spectral confocal microscopy, including FRAP, FRET, photoactivation and multiphoton microscopy
+- Spectral confocal microscopy, including FRAP, FRET, Time-corelated Photon Counting (TCSPC) Fluorescence lifetime (FLIM), photoactivation and multiphoton microscopy

 - Spinning disk confocal microscopy